webpack/governance/MODERATION_POLICY.md

   * A new issue within the private webpack/moderation repository.
-* Moderation of Posts authored by non-Collaborators may result in those non-Collaborators being Blocked temporarily or indefinitely from further participation in the webpack GitHub organization.
+* Moderation of Posts authored by non-Collaborators may result in those non-Collaborators being Blocked temporarily or indefinitely from further participation in the webpack GitHub organizations.
 * If it is clear that there is no intention to collaborate in good faith, it is possible to hide comments of non-Collaborators.
 In that case there is an exception to the reporting requirement described above.